Algorithmic Game Theory, Autumn Semester 2020

 Best-response mechanisms II

-- Re-proving incentive compatibility via best-response mechanisms.
+- Convergence and incentive compatibility

 |